Cruise lines offering full credit on some sailings

-(CNN) — As passengers are still quarantined aboard the Grand Princess off the coast of San Francisco, waiting for their coronavirus test results after the death of a former passenger, it's hard for some to consider a cruise.
+(CNN) — As passengers aboard the Grand Princess cruise ship off the coast of San Francisco wait for coronavirus test results after the death of a former passenger, it's hard for some travelers to go ahead with their cruise plans.

-But Disney Cruise Line, Carnival Cruise Line and Viking still want you to sail with them.
+Princess Cruises, Disney Cruise Line, Carnival Cruise Line and Viking are offering travelers new flexible rebooking policies.

-They're among several major cruise lines now offering full credit for any cruises booked from now through this spring that you decide to move.
+They're among several major cruise lines now offering full credit for any cruises booked from now through this spring that wary travelers decide to reschedule.
 The credit can be used for future trips.
 For some cruise lines, the new trip needs to be booked within 12 months after cancellation, while others will allow you to book within 24 months.

-"Legally, cruise lines aren't mandated to provide a refund for payments paid in full for cruises canceled by the guest, as covered by the cruise contract signed at the time of booking," said Colleen McDaniel, Editor in Chief of Cruise Critic.
+"Legally, cruise lines aren't mandated to provide a refund for payments paid in full for cruises canceled by the guest, as covered by the cruise contract signed at the time of booking," said Colleen McDaniel, editor-in-chief of Cruise Critic.

 "But a number of cruise lines have recently rolled out temporary adjustments to their cancellation policies, allowing for penalty-free adjustments to bookings closer to the sail date, providing travelers with even greater flexibility," she continued.
 However, "not all lines are extending this offer, so be sure to familiarize yourself with the cancellation policy of your cruise line of choice."

+"For cruise vacations -- that are often booked many months in advance -- these adjustments are a way for cruisers to feel a bit more confident in their investment, knowing they have some additional levels of protection if needed," she said.

 Cruise lines are getting flexible